 Connoisseurs of Roman cuisine may be familiar with the recipes of "Apicius".
 Indeed, "Apicius" was the inspiration for the Roman recipes in Tastes Of History's recent post "Fast Food or Dinner Party", but just who was he?
 Did he really write the first cookbook?
 And was he really a skilled Roman cook, the equivalent of today’s celebrity chef?
 Probably not, and here’s why.

-The collaborative work of Dr Christopher Crocock and Sally Grainger (two good friends of ours)the author's words but to grasp his underlying objective.
-This was where Chris’ precise translation of the original manuscriptproved invaluable.
+The collaborative work of Dr Christopher Crocock and Sally Grainger (two good friends of ours) provides probably the strongest argument for placing Apicius in context.
+From each's experience, they have employed two mutually supportive approaches.
+Firstly, to reveal the true Apicius it would be most helpful to fully understand the Latin text, not just to decipher the author's words but to grasp the underlying objective.
+This was where Chris’ precise translation of the original manuscript proved invaluable.
 Secondly, armed with the translated text in a more user-friendly form, Sally’s skill as a chef brought the ancient recipes to life.
 Experimental archaeology of this sort reveals much about the original purpose of the surviving cookbook.
 Working together in this way has led both Chris and Sally to argue that the recipes in "Apicius" were read and used by slave cooks rather than written for, or by, some Roman gourmet.

 There are, however, ancient sources identifying a bon viveur called Marcus Gavius Apicius (AD 14-37), who lived in the reign of Emperor Tiberius.
 This Apicius was seemingly notorious for being "born to enjoy every extravagant luxury that could be contrived" - at least according to Pliny (Natural History, 9.
 30).
 Moreover, the satirist, Seneca, tells us that: "Having spent a fortune of 100 million sestertii on his kitchen, spent all the gifts he had received from the Imperial court, and thus swallowed up his income in lavish hospitality, Apicius found that he had only 10 million sestertii left.
 Afraid of dying in relative poverty, he poisoned himself."